PritamAich/File-Sorting-App/README.md

 ## Steps to use this software:

-1. First clone this repository download the .zip format.
+1. First clone this repository or download the .zip format.

 2. Open the Application file / executable file named 'File Sorting App.exe'